 How you activate a VPN client will depend on the device, the mobile network-access provider and the application developer.

-For example, the current versions of Android OS, BlackBerry OS and Apple's iOS all have VPN capability built in.
+For example, Android and Apple's iOS both have VPN capability built in.
 On an Android device, for instance, the VPN settings are found under the Wireless and Networks menu.
-On an Apple mobile device, it's under Settings --> General --> Network.
+On an Apple mobile device, it's under Settings --> General.